 As I was watching the Oprah/Lance Armstrong interview, aghast at what Lance finally revealed and his multiple acknowledgements of, “I’m a jerk” and especially in this clip where he describes himself as “a jerk and a humanitarian” I was overcome with a familiarity of, Holy cow, I’ve dated this guy!

-Obviously, not literally, but I see similarities in him and several of my former lovers and bygone friends.
+Obviously, not literally, but I see similarities in him and several of my former boyfriends and bygone friends.

 In general, I’m an optimist and whenever people voice their shortcomings of: “I’m lazy.
 I’m a liar.
 I’m always late.
 I’m an asshole,” I think this recognition is an indication that they’re working on it.
 After all, the first step for any addict is to get beyond their denial and admit they have a problem.

 And at this state of confession, I believe them.
-I feel for these people as someone who is being vulnerable and they’re putting forth the effort to be self-aware as they work toward change to ultimately attain a level of higher self.
+I feel for these people as someone who is being vulnerable in putting forth the effort to be self-aware, and they are working toward changing to ultimately attain a level of a higher self.

-An admission does not necessarily imply action.
-I think sometimes we can get caught up in the hope for what or who someone will be, instead of accepting who they are at their essence; which leads to suffering by holding a subtle, false expectation.
+I realize now that an admission does not necessarily imply action toward change.
+I think sometimes we can get caught up in the hope for what or who someone will be.
+Yet this leads to our suffering as we become disappointed by holding a subtle, false expectation.

-The only thing we can do is neither develop attachment or aversion.
-Only time reveals everyone’s true intent…
+The only thing we can do is neither develop attachment or aversion and let time reveal everyone’s true intent…